 The Remote API can also be used within local applications.
 This will allow you to write local applications that use App Engine services and access datastore.
 It is important to note that using the Remote API will incur quota usage on the application you are accessing.
 Other limitations of the Remote API are discussed in the Remote API article.

 Before beginning, make sure the App Engine SDK is added to your Python path and Remote API is enabled in your App Engine application.
-An example local application that uses Remote API and the Guestbook application is shown below:
+The following example shows the use of OAuth 2.0 credentials to configure the Remote API:

 from google.appengine.ext.remote_api import remote_api_stub from helloworld import helloworld remote_api_stub.ConfigureRemoteApiForOAuth('your_app_id.appspot.com', '/remote_api') # Fetch the most recent 10 guestbook entries entries = helloworld.Greeting.all().order("-date").fetch(10) # Create our own guestbook entry helloworld.Greeting(content="A greeting").put()